Monday, 19 December 2022

 A retirement village is essentially a community for seniors.
 You don’t have to be retired to enter into a village — a frequent misconception!

-Each State and Territory has enacted specific legislation that regulates the operation of retirement villages, and defines what is and what is not a retirement village — they can all be different.
+Each State and Territory has enacted specific legislation that regulates the operation of retirement villages, and defines what is and what is not a retirement village.
+The legislation in each State and Territory is not identical and a resident’s legal rights can differ significantly between each State and Territory.

 The relevant legislation in the ACT is the Retirement Villages Act 2012.